Markdown-Bug-Bounty-Recon/Markdown-Bug-Bounty-Recon/README.md

 with tool ```GitDorker```
 ## TODO
 - [ ] Implement parallelism with ```parallel```
-- [ ] Convert output to JSON format and store it somewhere.
+- [ ] Convert output to JSON format and store it somewhere with ```jq```.
 It definetely would be more fail-proof thank having plaintext results redirected to markdown format.